troysellers/cloud-expo-asia-workshop/README.md

 https://user-images.githubusercontent.com/768991/192938883-949af89b-a75d-44e3-8b80-7228aaaace53.mp4

-Once your postgres service is up and running, it's time to load some data into it.
+Once your postgres service is up and running, we need to connect and configure the database for the following sections.

-We are going to simulate a table, so let's create one using psql from our local machine.
 If you don't have a local tool installed for running postgres scripts, you can look at something like [Retool](https://retool.com/)

 Get your credentials from the Postgres service in Aiven

 ![pg creds](img/2%20-%20pgcreds.png)

+Note your connection string.

 Then from the sql directory in this repository
 ```console